In this article:

 - Your age

 - Your email address

 - Information about your relatives

 Using this list, you can contact each site to request that the information be removed.
-Or you can upgrade your account with Experian to have information automatically removed and to get regular updates when other sites post your information.

 More Ways to Protect Your Personal Information

 Removing your personal information from the web isn't the only way to protect it.
 There are other threats to consider when it comes to protecting your personal data whether the threat is digital harassment or identity theft.
 Here's how you can help protect your information: